SeaweedSungJin/wikipedia_ads/src/README.md

   `blip2_feature_extractor` to this checkpoint automatically when falling back to the HuggingFace loader.
 Provide a fine-tuned checkpoint via `qformer_weights` if desired.
+    Candidate section texts are truncated to 512 tokens when scoring with Q-former to avoid GPU OOM errors with very long paragraphs.
 3. Run the pipeline for a single query
    ```bash
    python main.py